Indian sillago: Distribution and habitat

-As suggested by its name, the Indian whiting is endemic to India, with two populations of the species known, with apparently no movement between these eastern and western populations.
+As suggested by its name, the Indian sillago was first known from India.
+It is now also known from the coast of Oman.
 The species inhabits inshore coastal waters in a range of depths from 0 to 30 m.
 Due to its relatively recent naming and difficulty of identification, very little knowledge on the biology of the species has been collected.

 Relationship to humans

-Like all other species of Sillago, the Indian whiting is taken amongst inshore catches but not distinguished from other sillaginids, with no specific information available on the fishery.
+Like all other species of Sillago, the Indian sillago is taken amongst inshore catches but not distinguished from other sillaginids, with no specific information available on the fishery.
 It is often taken by drift net, shore seine and cast net by local fisheries, and by mini trawlers.